Professor Ted Schrecker

 Lead, Global Health strand, M.Sc.
 Global Health and M.Res.
 Global Health

-I advise two Ph.D. students from Durham, both of whom are nearing completion
+I advise two Ph.D. students from Durham, both of whom are nearing completion, and one who is just starting.
+Interested in supervising students wishing to develop a critical (political economy) perspective on global health.

 - McNeill D, Barlow P, Birkbeck CD, Fukuda-Parr S, Grover A, Schrecker T, Stuckler D. Trade and investment agreements: Implications for health protection.
 Journal of World Trade 2017, 51(1), 159-182.